-The day after the battle, old man Rothschild walks into the Stock Exchange in London where he was a regular trader.
-He had a face like thunder and as soon as the bell rang, he began selling stocks right left and centre.
+The day after the battle, old man Rothschild walks into the Stock Exchange in London.
+He was a regular trader there, and he had a face like thunder.
+As soon as the bell rang, he began selling stocks right left and centre.

 Everyone in the exchange panicked.
-The traders had all been waiting to see what Rothschild would do because they knew that he had the pigeon service.
+They had all been waiting to see what Rothschild would do because they all knew that he had the pigeon service.
 Everyone began desperately selling their shares.

 Unbeknown to them, the only people buying the shares were agents of Rothschild who were picking them up for pennies on the pound.
-According to the boss, it was the greatest stock market coup in history.”
+It was the greatest stockmarket coup in history.”

-The old man seemed to have a real admiration for such a crafty manoeuvre, but I couldn’t help but feel for the people who, through no fault of their own, lost their shirts that day and the misery that might have befallen them as a consequence.
+The boss seemed to have a real admiration for such a crafty manoeuvre, but I couldn’t help but feel for the people who, through no fault of their own, lost their shirts that day and the misery that might have befallen them as a consequence.

-It was a lesson that I have remembered from that day to this.
+It was a lesson that I have remembered to this day.
 Information is power, especially when you have it, but others don’t.
 Control of information is the secret of wealth, and especially power.

 Now however, these companies (and possibly their financial backers) have a stranglehold on much of the world’s information.